awsdocs/aws-freertos-docs/doc_source/what-is-amazon-freertos.md

 ## Downloading Amazon FreeRTOS Source Code<a name="freertos-mds-projects-github"></a>

+You can download versions of Amazon FreeRTOS that are configured for Amazon FreeRTOS\-qualified platforms from the [Amazon FreeRTOS console]()\.
+For a list of qualified platforms, see the [Amazon FreeRTOS Partners](https://aws.amazon.com/freertos/partners/) website\.

-You can download the RTOS kernel and software libraries from the [Amazon FreeRTOS console](https://console.aws.amazon.com/freertos) or from [GitHub](https://github.com/aws/amazon-freertos)\.
+You can also download Amazon FreeRTOS from [GitHub](https://github.com/aws/amazon-freertos)\.

 ## Amazon FreeRTOS Console<a name="freertos-console"></a>